JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 leaf-most **segments**:

-- `sliceable` — `SPLIT_KIND_BITS` raw HDL leaf; cuts anywhere inside produce a register (§2: the leaf's own generator decides *how*, via an equal-width split, not the landscape), **capped** to at most `width - 1` legal units (`RAW_VHDL.GET_LEAF_BIT_WIDTH`, the same "widest input/output wire" every such leaf's own codegen already uses as `GET_BITS_PER_STAGE_DICT`'s `num_bits`) — an N-bit leaf can hold at most N-1 interior registers (N stages); offering more legal positions than that let `PLAN_CUTS` request cuts `GET_BITS_PER_STAGE_DICT` could only honor with **interior zero-bit stages** (bare registers around no logic — found for real: a 4-bit op spread over 15 units accepted 14 cuts, `[0,1,0,0,0,1,0,0,0,1,0,0,0,1,0]` bits per stage).
+- `sliceable` — `SPLIT_KIND_BITS` raw HDL leaf; cuts anywhere inside produce a register (§1: the leaf's own generator decides *how*, via an equal-width split, not the landscape), **capped** to at most `width - 1` legal units (`RAW_VHDL.GET_LEAF_BIT_WIDTH`, the same "widest input/output wire" every such leaf's own codegen already uses as `GET_BITS_PER_STAGE_DICT`'s `num_bits`) — an N-bit leaf can hold at most N-1 interior registers (N stages); offering more legal positions than that would let `PLAN_CUTS` request cuts `GET_BITS_PER_STAGE_DICT` could only honor with **interior zero-bit stages** (bare registers around no logic — a 4-bit op spread over 15 units would otherwise accept 14 cuts, `[0,1,0,0,0,1,0,0,0,1,0,0,0,1,0]` bits per stage).
 Backstopped by a hard error in `GET_BITS_PER_STAGE_DICT` itself if an interior zero-bit stage ever slips through anyway (a leading or trailing zero-bit stage is fine — an IO-boundary register with no logic on the outer side).
 - `sliceable_1ll` — `SPLIT_KIND_1LL` and the initial-planner view of
   `SPLIT_KIND_MUX_BITS`; the operation-output boundary is legal and the interior blames like `atomic`.
 Ordinary planning therefore cannot waste a